mapcrafter/mapcrafter/docs/configuration.rst

     This is the directory of your Minecraft World.
 The directory should contain a directory ``region/`` with the .mca region files.

+``dimension = nether|overworld|end``

+    **Default**: ``overworld``

+    You can specify with this option the dimension of the world mapcrafter should render.
+    If you choose The Nether or The End, mapcrafter will automagically detect the corresponding region directory.
+It will try the Bukkit region directory (for example ``myworld_nether/DIM-1/region``) first and then the directory of a normal vanilla server/client (for example ``myworld/DIM-1/region``).

 .. note::

-    If you want to render the Nether or End of your world, just specify the path to the Nether or End of your world as world path.
-This should be my_world/DIM-1 or my_world_nether/DIM-1 for the Nether and my_world/DIM1 or my_world_the_end/DIM1 for the End.
+    If you want to render The Nether and want to see something, you should use the cave rendermode or use the crop_max_y option to remove the top bedrock layers.

-    You can render the nether with the cave rendermode or you can remove the top bedrock layers with the crop_max_y option.

 ``world_name = <name>``